 If you or someone you know has land they want to see forever protected, please contact our office and a Land Protection Specialist can help you.

-Here are three Great Lakes coastal properties owned by the SWP Land Conservancy.
+Here are a few Great Lakes coastal properties owned by the SWP Land Conservancy.

 All are open to the public.
 For more information please contact the SWP!

 Lake Huron Community Forest

 The Lake Huron Community Forest is located on the shores of Lake Huron near De Tour Village in Chippewa County, Michigan.
 The parcel is located in the St. Marys Watershed (USGS Hydrologic Unit Code: 04070001) and includes 17 acres of freshwater forested/shrub wetland and old growth northern forest bordered by 1,687 feet of Lake Huron shoreline.
 Land use/cover types include forested uplands (including old growth white pine); forested, emergent, and rare fen wetlands; and Lake Huron sand beach.
 Located in an area where costal development pressures are at an all-time high, the parcel will serve to preserve important coastal ecosystems and to provide educational and recreational opportunities for area residents and tourists.
 The SWP acquired the $777,000 parcel using $400,000 in Community Forest Program funds.

 Eagle’s Nest Community Forest